surajroy7430/Food-Hygiene-Analytics/README.md

 - Clone this repository or copy the script into an HTML file.
 - Open the HTML in a browser that supports ES6 and fetch.
 - Open DevTools (F12) to view the output of the analysis in the console.
+- If you face CORS issues while fetching data, consider using CORS chrome extention and enable it

+---

 ## How to View the Exported CSV